neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

   * The `x, y` position of the box denotes the *center* of the box on the map, `height` and `width` represent the overall height and width of the box.
 4. Any players who are in the region defined by the `boundingBox` of the new conversation area should be added to it as `occupants`, and those players should have their `_activeConversationArea` property set to that new conversation area.
     * A player is defined as inside of a box if the `x, y` position of the player is anywhere within the bounding box.
 A player who overlaps only with the edge of a conversation area's bounding box is not in the box.
+    * This behavior *only* applies when a conversation area is created.
+After the conversation area is created, the server does *not* set the `_activeConversationArea` property on any player.
 5. Notify all listeners that are subscribed to this town that the newly created conversation area was created, by invoking `onConversationAreaUpdated(theNewConversationArea)` on each.

 This is a much bigger task than the first one.
 Note that you will undoubtedly find it useful to add new helper methods (private or public), perhaps in `CoveyTownController`, `Player`, or both.
 You *must not* add additional fields to track the conversation area's state: the data model that Avery defined is the data model that you must use!